 Bonus tip #3 - Sell mix and match product subscriptions

-Most mix and match WooCommerce product configurators sell products on a one-off basis, with a single payment.
+Most mix and match WooCommerce products configurators sell products on a one-off basis, with a single payment.

 Bonus tip #4 - Restrict how many mix and match items the customer will order

 Some WooCommerce mix and match websites prefer to set a fixed cost for the entire product box.
-If you do this, then you'll need to add a price for the box itself, and set the price of the contents products as $0.00.
-(You can easily hide the price column of the tables listing the box contents.)
+If you do this, then you'll need to add a product price for the box itself and set the price of the contents products as $0.00.
+(You can easily hide the item pricing column of the tables listing the box contents.)

 If you do this, then you'll want to restrict the number of products that the customer can order.
 You can easily do this with the WooCommerce Quantity Manager plugin.
-It plugins lets you create minimum and maximum quantity rules.
+Its plugin lets you create a minimum and maximum quantity rules.
 The rules prevent customers from ordering the wrong amount - essential for selling fixed price mix and match products in WooCommerce.